Chapter 32:

 The Ruby Oracle

-The plan was to travel from the merchant city of Ter’aquit east towards the Ruins of Talir’sahn.
-From there, we would skirt around the forbidden zone and enter the ancient Talir’sahn Eastern Operating Base via the recently exposed secondary escape hatch.
-Then, once in, we’d use our new and improved combat training to clear all three levels and loot as we went.
-Finally, we would prepare a trap and take on the young dragon that had taken up residence.
+The winter quest was simple enough to break down.
+I explained the plan to use the recently established Magosdromes to travel from the merchant capital of Ter’aquit.
+From there, the triop and I would march east towards the ruins known in this age as the Fallen City of Talir’sahn.
+Then, thanks to my specialized knowledge of the region, I'd lead the group around the edge of the forbidden zone towards a recently exposed secondary escape hatch.
+This would allow us to enter the ancient military operating base situated at the easternmost end of the city.
+Then, once in, we’d use our new and improved close combat training to clear all three levels and loot as we went.
+Finally, we would prepare a trap and challenge the aggressive chimera that had taken up residence there for the last decade.

-The three stared at me, slack-jawed.
-My mind began to race as anxiety filled me.
+Placing my mug down, I looked at the triop expecting to see excitement.
+The three stared back at me, slack-jawed.
+Immediately, my inner monologue began to race as anxiety filled me.

 Oh gods, what did I say?
 Was this too much for them?
 Crap.
-I guess I should have had us help an old lady or find some puppies first.
+Crap.
+Crap.
+Helping terrorists was supposed to be the concerning bit.
+Maybe it was too much too fast?
+Should I have asked for consent?
+I should have had us help an old lady or find some puppies first.

 “What?”
 I worked up the courage to ask.